San Diego Mayoral Candidates' Personal Finances

 After we waded through all of these documents, we compared the trust deeds with the reconveyances to come up with our conclusion that Faulconer likely still owes about $546,000 on his mortgage.
 We confirmed this conclusion with a real estate lawyer.

 Our search online for David Alvarez and Xochitl Miramontes produced fewer results.
-There was one deed, showing the couple had purchased their home at 2048 Julian Avenue in Barrio Logan, and two trust deeds.
+There was one deed, showing the couple had purchased their home in Barrio Logan, and two trust deeds.
 Because each new trust deed was for a very similar amount to the original mortgage, it seemed likely these additional borrowed amounts were refinances, not new lines of credit.
 We confirmed this conclusion with a real estate lawyer.

 With each home’s parcel number, which is listed on their trust deeds, we also found property details using SANDAG’s interactive maps.